alan-turing-institute/RCTab/README.md

 - The [Infrastructure](https://github.com/alan-turing-institute/rctab-infrastructure) repository contains code for automated deployment with [Pulumi](https://www.pulumi.com/).
 - The [API](https://github.com/alan-turing-institute/rctab-api) repository has code for the webserver, which is pushed [to DockerHub](https://hub.docker.com/r/turingrc/rctab-api) each time there is a new release.
 - The [Functions](https://github.com/alan-turing-institute/rctab-functions) repository contains three Azure function apps, which are also pushed to DockerHub ([usage](https://hub.docker.com/r/turingrc/rctab-usage), [status](https://hub.docker.com/r/turingrc/rctab-status), and [controller](https://hub.docker.com/r/turingrc/rctab-controller)) each release.
-- The [eponymous repository](https://github.com/alan-turing-institute/rctab) houses the general documentation (the other repositories also have sites for component-specific documentation).

 ## Contact Information